psharma521981/dsa/README.md

 # dsa
-# List all the DSA algorithm worked
+# List all the DSA algorithms worked